 All light has color.
 You don’t notice it because your eyes adjust to it remarkably fast.
-Your camera, on the other hand, picks up the different colors every time.
+Your digital camera, on the other hand, picks up the different colors every time.

-In addition to the temperature scale, white balance is also the degree to which the picture is green or red (magenta).
+In addition to the color temperature scale, the white balance setting is also the degree to which the picture is green or red (magenta).
 This is referred to as tint.
 There is no set scale for measuring this shift, but I wanted to mention it now since it will come up again later.

-Getting White Balance Right in Camera
+Getting White Balance Right in Digital Cameras

 There are three ways you can set the white balance in your camera.
 Will cover them from easiest to most complicated.

 Before we do, there is one preliminary item to address.
 You are probably familiar with the benefits of taking RAW files, and the ability to set the white balance is one such reason.
 Yes, it is possible to set the this setting of a JPEG file, but you will have a lot more options and latitude if you shoot in RAW.
 If you haven’t already, set your camera to take RAW files and you will have an easier time setting it later.

 The easiest way to set this setting in your digital camera is to go into your camera’s menu and adjusting white balance setting to Auto.

 You might be waiting for me to tell you that you should not do this, but this is one area where using the automatic setting is not necessarily a bad idea.
 Yes, you are ceding some control over your pictures to your camera and your camera will sometimes gets it wrong.
 Nevertheless, using Auto is a perfectly viable option for two reasons:

 - You digital camera will get it right (or very close) much of the time, and

 - Even where the camera doesn’t adjust the white balance you want, as we will see later, it is a very simple thing to adjust in Lightroom (or Adobe Camera Raw, if you use Photoshop or Photoshop Elements).